anyaevostinar/anyaevostinar.github.io/classes/361-f22/hw-CA.md

 ## Assignment Specification
 For this assignment, you need to add on to the code that I've provided so that, when the `compile-run.sh` file is run, a browser-based cellular automaton runs in the browser.
 This will require you to write the starting conditions and update rule in `CAAnimate.cpp` such that some kind of life-like pattern is seen, specifically some kind of repeating or ordered pattern, in the 2D grid.
-Examples include the classic glider, spaceship, and glider gun.
+Examples include the classic glider and spaceship.
+**Updated note: you specifically shouldn't do the glider gun since it doesn't work with a toroidal structure, sorry for recommending it before!**
 You are welcome to introduce additional states (with additional colors) as well.
 This is purposefully open-ended, so that you can play around with different combinations to see what happens!